oraxen/documentation/faq.md

 It is no longer possible to use upper case in textures or model names with vanilla since minecraft 1.11, however optifine still supports it.
 Please never use upper case to avoid problems.

-## I'm using bungeecord and my players redownload the pack every time they switch to another server

-Just install [Bungee Pack Layer](https://www.spigotmc.org/resources/%E2%9C%82%EF%B8%8F-bungee-pack-layer-optimize-resource-pack-sending.94978/) on your bungee server/

 ## How to update Oraxen?

 Here is a great video that can help you: [https://youtu.be/LkansZwVaPY](https://youtu.be/LkansZwVaPY)